 This not only affected Maren, but also her entire family.
-Slowly, friends stopped inviting them over for play dates and get togethers.
+Slowly, friends stopped inviting them over for play dates and get-togethers.
 It was difficult to leave the house to go out to eat, do an activity as a family, or even run errands.
 Everyone in her family became more isolated.

-Maren began kindergarten in September 2017, and we launched Lume Deodorant one month later.
+Maren began kindergarten in September of 2017, and we launched Lume Deodorant one month later.
 Honey found our website through a support group for people with metabolic disorders and their families called “The Organic Acidemia Association.”
 The leader of the support group found Lume to be effective for the odor her daughter experienced from a similar condition.

 Honey tried it for herself, and it worked.
 She tried it for Maren, and it worked!

-As a scientist and problem solver, I felt validated by Maren’s story.
-As a mother, I too have known the helpless feeling of not being able to heal our children and I felt grateful that something I became so passionate about would change the trajectory of Maren’s entire life.
+As a scientist and problem-solver, I felt validated by Maren’s story.
+As a mother, I too have known the helpless feeling of not being able to heal our children, and I felt grateful that something I became so passionate about would change the trajectory of Maren’s entire life.
 As a physician, I was frustrated that nobody had thought of this before now and we allow conditions to go unfunded because they are, to quote Honey, “Too rare to care.”

 It felt like Christmas.
-I was full of hope and I wanted to meet Maren and her family.
+I was full of hope and wanted to meet Maren and her family.

 My creative director, John Magnoski, and I traveled to Colorado to tell their story.
-We flew into Denver, then drove through the mountains for 3 hours to arrive in the rural mountain town of South Fork, Colorado.
+We flew into Denver, then drove through the mountains for three hours to arrive in the rural mountain town of South Fork, Colorado.

 This is a BIG social win for Maren and a validating and humbling win for me as the inventor of Lume.
 It came full circle for me in that moment Maren’s mom and I spoke.

 I am so grateful for the opportunity to contribute to the increased confidence so many like Maren will now have.
-Lume has removed this social bane from her existence and that is pretty amazing.
+Lume has removed this social bane from her existence, and that is pretty amazing.